tomwhartung/jmws_accoutrements/doc/ubuntu/2019-upgrade_to_18.04.2/3c-barbara-sanity.md

 #### Trying Rhythmbox

-- Ok to rip to .ogg by default
+- Tested ripping to .ogg and it works ok
 -